j7nw4r/rust-rdkafka/README.md

 ### One million messages per second

-`rust-rdkafka` is designed to be easy and safe to use thanks to the abstraction layer written in Rust, while at the same time being extremely fast thanks to the librdkafka C library.
+`rust-rdkafka-redux` is designed to be easy and safe to use thanks to the abstraction layer written in Rust, while at the same time being extremely fast thanks to the librdkafka C library.